Project Manager: Roles and Responsibilities

 - Breaking the project into tasks and assigning them to team members

-- Managing individual team members’ workloads to ensure they’re not overworked
+- Managing individual project team members’ workloads to ensure they’re not overworked

 - Measuring and managing project risks efficiently

 - Serving as the team’s channel to higher management communicating needs and challenges

 - Resolving obstacles and blockers that may hinder the team from doing the best job possible

 The project manager ensures that the team is focused on delivering the project objectives assigned as efficiently as possible.